 When we speak at conferences we always explain that the language that is used about us and our children by professionals is so important and we are heartened to learn of a new ‘Language that Cares’ initiative from fostering and adoption charity TACT.
 We recognise the importance of being able to identify a child’s needs and family situation and for professionals and policy makers to use terminology and acronyms that are helpful to them – but we also wish for language that is supportive and shows empathy towards us and our children.

 One word that causes much upset for us and our children is the term ‘disruption’.
 In consultation with our children, SG&AT members have recently voted for alternative terms to the term disruption and the acronym RE-LAC has won the vote.
 The RE part means Re Entered.
 So it means the child has Re entered LAC.
+As we published this post we learned that the term LAC is not how children in care would like to be described so we are happy to change it to RE-CLA.
 This acronym doesn’t need to ever be used when talking directly to a child or family, or about them in meetings.
 It is however an acronym that potentially offers professionals and policy makers valuable context information that may be helpful to the child to bring immediate understanding/recognition of a child’s potential level of need and vulnerability, which we explain in this article.

 SG&AT believe that children who are going into care for a second or third time, or from a family home/permanence arrangement, may be especially vulnerable – and being able to appreciate immediately that this is a child who has suffered substantial upheaval, loss and grief would, we feel, be advantageous for the child or young person.